btnwtn/Portland/README.md

 - Sizzle Pie next door has good pizza

-- The D(r)oug Fir is a really good venue for music
+- The D(rug)oug Fir is a really good venue for music

 - Fire on the Mountain on 17th & Burnside for super good chicken wings